 When I was 16, I started to do some clay / plasticine summer classes for kids in the garage of my parents house.
 When I graduated from high school, I was committed to keep teaching what I knew about this great material.
 This concept grew, and a couple of years later, I was offering 2 to 3 workshops every weekend, with over 25 students in each class.

 I continued with these workshops while I was studying my bachelor’s degree in Digital Animation.
 It was then that I first came in contact with ZBrush, although at the time, I was very confused by it.

 After graduating, I moved to Australia to do a Master in Animation and Interactive Media at the RMIT.
 As a student I had limited hours that I could work.
 The academic load was quite heavy; nonetheless, I was committed to keep doing what I love, simply because it was (and still is) most rewarding for me.
-I started renting out a little stall at the Queen Victoria Market (QVM) on Sundays, where I started to sell Plasticine and Sculpy personalised caricatures of people.
+I started renting out a little stall at the Queen Victoria Market (QVM) on Sundays, where I started to sell Plasticine and Sculpt personalised caricatures of people.
 I made A LOT of sculptures during this period of time.
 This not only helped me pay the bills, but it also gave me a lot of practice with the material.
 Additionally, it helped me to develop a work-flow, a healthy routine and to create my own tools.

 At first, this was hard, but once I understood some basic concepts and learned how to use the tools, ZBrush was a revelation!
 I loved it!
-So for a few years now, ZBrush has been one of my main software of creation and more recently, it has been an integral part of the pipeline in the companies I’ve had the opportunity to work at.
+So for a few years now, ZBrush has been one of my main software of creation and an integral part of my workflow.